-T: 01603 756029 E: cally.smith@broads-authority.gov.uk Please tell us about your overall satisfaction level around:
+T: 01603 756029 E: cally.smith@broads-authority.gov.uk

-5 = ver ry good 4 = good 3 = okay 2 = poor 1 = very poor 1 The advice and help you were given in submitting your application 2 How well you were kept informed of progress on your application 3 How promptly we dealt with your queries 4 How clearly you understood the reasons for the decision 5 Whether you felt you were treated fairly and your views were listened to 6 The overall processing of your planning application Please e tell us about: 7 Things we did well 8 Things we could improve ····· 9 Any other things we could do to improve the service Thank you for your time in completing this.
+5 = ver y good .
+4 = good 3 = okay 2 = poor 1 = very poor

+1 The advice and help you were given in submitting your application 2 How well you were kept informed of progress on your application 3 How promptly we dealt with your queries 4 How clearly you understood the reasons for the decision 5 Whether you felt you were treated fairly and your views were listened to 6 The overall processing of your planning application Please e tell us about: 7 Things we did well 8 Things we could improve 9 Any other things we could do to improve the service Thank you for your time in completing this.